-3.1 The bank-PDs would be governed by the operational guidelines as given in Section - I above, to the extent applicable, unless otherwise stated.
-Furthermore, the bank-PDs' role and obligations in terms of supporting the primary market auctions for issue of Government dated securities and Treasury Bills, underwriting of dated G-Sec, market-making in G-Sec and secondary market turnover of G-Sec will also be on par with those applicable to stand-alone PDs as enumerated in Section - I of this Master Circular.
+- 3.1 The bank-PDs would be governed by the operational guidelines as given in Section I above, to the extent applicable, unless otherwise stated.
+Furthermore, the bank-PDs' role and obligations in terms of supporting the primary market auctions for issue of dated G-Sec and T-Bills/CMBs, underwriting of dated G-Sec, market-making in G-Sec and secondary market turnover in G-Sec will also be at par with those applicable to standalone PDs as enumerated in Section I of this Master Circular. - 3.2 Bank-PDs are expected to join PDAI and FIMMDA and abide by the code of conduct framed by them and such other actions initiated by them in the interest of the securities market. - 3.3 The requirement of ensuring minimum investment in G-Sec and T-Bills on a daily basis, based on net call / RBI borrowing and NOF will not be applicable to bank-PDs who shall be guided by the extant guidelines applicable to banks.

-- 3.2 Bank-PDs are expected to join Primary Dealers Association of India (PDAI) and Fixed Income Money Market and Derivatives Association (FIMMDA) and abide by the code of conduct framed by them and such other actions initiated by them in the interests of the securities markets. - 3.3 The requirement of ensuring minimum investment in G-Sec and Treasury Bills on a daily basis based on net call/ RBI borrowing and net owned funds will not be applicable to bank-PDs who shall be guided by the extant guidelines applicable to banks. - 3.4 As banks have access to the call money market, refinance facility and the Liquidity Adjustment Facility (LAF) of RBI, bank-PDs will not have separate access to these facilities and liquidity support as applicable to the standalone PDs. - 3.5 It is clarified that for the purpose of "when-issued trades" issued vide circular IDMD.No/2130/11.01.01 (D)/2006-07 dated November 16, 2006, bank-PDs will be treated as PDs. - 3.6 Bank-PDs shall be guided by the extant guidelines applicable to banks as regards borrowing in call/notice/term money market, Inter-Corporate Deposits, FCNR (B) loans /External Commercial Borrowings and other sources of funds. - 3.7 The investment policy of the bank may be suitably amended to include PD activities also.
+- 3.4 As banks have access to the call money market, refinance facility and the LAF of RBI, bank-PDs will not have separate access to these facilities and liquidity support as applicable to the standalone PDs. - 3.5 The guidelines issued vide circular IDMD.No/2130/11.01.01 (D)/2006-07 dated November 16, 2006 on 'When-issued' trades will be applicable to bank-PDs also. - 3.6 Bank-PDs shall be guided by the extant guidelines applicable to banks as regards borrowing in call/notice/term money market, ICDs, FCNR (B) loans /External Commercial Borrowings and other sources of funds. - 3.7 The investment policy of the bank may be suitably amended to include PD activities also.
 Within the overall framework of the investment policy, the PD business undertaken by the bank will be limited to dealing, underwriting and market-making in G-Sec.
-Investments in Corporate/ PSU/ FIs bonds, Commercial Papers, Certificate of deposits, debt mutual funds and other fixed income securities will not be deemed to be a part of PD business. - 3.8 The classification, valuation and operation of investment portfolio guidelines as applicable to banks in regard to "Held for Trading" portfolio will also apply to the portfolio of Government Dated Securities and Treasury Bills earmarked for PD business. - 3.9 The Government Dated Securities and Treasury Bills under PD business will count for SLR.

-3.10 Bank-PDs shall be guided by the extant guidelines applicable to banks as regards business through brokers, ready forward transactions, interest rate derivatives (OTC & exchange traded derivatives), investment in non- Securities, Issue of Subordinated Debt Instruments and declaration of dividends.
+Investments in Corporate / PSU / FIs bonds, CPs, CDs, debt mutual funds and other fixed income securities will not be deemed to be a part of PD business. - 3.8 The classification, valuation and operation of investment portfolio guidelines as applicable to banks in regard to "Held for Trading" portfolio will also apply to the portfolio of G-Sec including T-Bills/CMBs earmarked for PD business. - 3.9 The G-Sec including T-Bills/CMBs under PD business will count for SLR purpose. - 3.10 Bank-PDs shall be guided by the extant guidelines applicable to banks as regards business through brokers, repo transactions, interest rate derivatives (OTC & exchange traded), investment in non-G-Sec, Issue of Subordinated Debt Instruments and declaration of dividend.